IAmVahidParsa/GitCheatSheet/README.md

 ```
 git add .
 ```
-representing all the files in the corrent working directory or any other files that changed since the last commit.
+representing all the files in the current working directory or any other files that changed since the last commit.
 ```
 git reset [file]
 ```